sonic-net/SONiC/doc/platform_api/CMIS_and_C-CMIS_support_for_ZR.md

 The statistics then can be displayed for a specific time window using a CLI.
 All this functionality will be done by xcvrd process in pmon container.

 #### 7.2 Transceiver PM Window statistics parameters
-Please refer to the [2.1.5 Transceiver PM Table]https://github.com/sonic-net/SONiC/blob/c91b25ed8c79cb6e415e6c999affc309e35200f2/doc/platform_api/CMIS_and_C-CMIS_support_for_ZR.md#215-transceiver-pm-table) for the parameters that will be monitored with this CLI.
+All the fields from table [2\.1\.5 Transceiver PM Table](#215-transceiver-pm-table) are part of the TRANSCEIVER_PM_WINDOW_STATS table along with below mentioned fields.
 ```
         ; Defines Transceiver PM Window statistics table information for a port
         key                          = TRANSCEIVER_PM_WINDOW_STATS|ifname            ; information of PM on port